christopherburger/LabQueue/README.md

 # Lightweight Academic Lab Queue
-A fast, mobile-friendly, and secure queuing system designed for academic programming labs.
+A fast, mobile-friendly, queuing system designed for academic programming labs.
 Built with Python, Flask, and HTMX, this application allows students to request help across multiple lab rooms while providing Teaching Assistants (TAs) with a clean, real-time dashboard to manage and resolve requests.

-The system is designed to be completely ephemeral for students (no accounts or passwords required) while maintaining strict accountability and privacy standards for an academic intranet environment.
+The system is designed to be completely ephemeral for students (no accounts or passwords required) while maintaining accountability and privacy standards for an academic intranet environment.

 ## Major Features